ItsWachira/Hashnode_Blog_Posts/clajahmhp000008jq80ene6ym.md

  React provides an amazing library called the react-testing-library which helps you test your React Apps more efficiently.
 You use it with Jest.

-In this article, we will see the 8 simple steps you can take to start testing your React Apps like a boss.
+In this article, we will see the simple steps you can take to start testing your React Apps.
 ## Prerequisites
 This tutorial assumes that you have at least a basic understanding of React.
 I will focus only on the testing part.